aeckar/usf-cse-resources/exercises/COP3514_project6.md

 ### **Duplication Removal**

-Once your array is sorted, you can remove the duplicates.
+Once your array is sorted, the duplicates must be removed.
 Because the array of words is already sorted, the duplicates will be right next to each other.
 In the original example in the project instructions above the sorted array would look like this:

 ```
 one